 Sure, carrying a hiking stick makes me look like a rugged mountain man, but it also helps me in more pedestrian ways.
 By easing the load on my knees and shoulders, it helps me chew up big miles, plus I can tiptoe across loose rocks, slippery logs, and rushing streams without a wobble.
-Here’s how to create your own personalized staff like the ones shown below and at left:
+Here’s how to create your own personalized staff.

 - Search your local forest for a downed branch that’s stout, straight, and preferably, blemish-free (no obvious cracks or big knotholes).
 The stick should reach your armpit and measure 1 to 2 inches in diameter.